AHancock42/The-Pet-Blog/_posts/2023-11-09-My-and-My-Family's Pets.md

 Adopted: June of 2023, his previous owners didn't know how to take care of him :(

-What he taught me: Small doesn't mean innocent, you can find friends in unlikely places
+What he taught me: Small doesn't mean innocent, you can find friends in unlikely places.